yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`UBOOT_MKIMAGE`
-      Specifies the name of the mkimage command as used by the :ref:`ref-classes-kernel-fitimage` class to assemble
+      Specifies the name of the mkimage command as used by the :ref:`ref-classes-kernel-fit-image` class to assemble
       the FIT image.
 This can be used to substitute an alternative command, wrapper script or function if desired.
 The default is "uboot-mkimage".

    :term:`UBOOT_MKIMAGE_DTCOPTS`
-      Options for the device tree compiler passed to ``mkimage -D`` feature while creating a FIT image with the :ref:`ref-classes-kernel-fitimage` class.
-If :term:`UBOOT_MKIMAGE_DTCOPTS` is not set then the :ref:`ref-classes-kernel-fitimage` class will not pass the ``-D`` option to ``mkimage``.
+      Options for the device tree compiler passed to ``mkimage -D`` feature while creating a FIT image with the :ref:`ref-classes-kernel-fit-image` class.
+If :term:`UBOOT_MKIMAGE_DTCOPTS` is not set then the :ref:`ref-classes-kernel-fit-image` class will not pass the ``-D`` option to ``mkimage``.

       This variable is also used by the :ref:`ref-classes-uboot-sign` class.